TcMenu/documentation/content/arduino-libraries/tc-menu/menu-item-types/scrollchoice-menu-item.md

 ### Custom rendering option

-In this case you use a custom rendering function that will be called back to get the name of the item, the location in EEPROM, and also to get the value of each choice.
-The designer will create the render function for this automatically, and many examples have implementations too.
+In this case the menu item will call a custom rendering function that each time information about the item is needed (such as the name or the value of each choice).
+The designer will create the render function for this automatically, and you can look at many examples for inspiration too.

+Consult [Runtime Menu Item documentation]({{< relref "based-on-runtimemenuitem.md" >}}) for a more detailed background on callbacks.

-Basically, by default the designer created code will call into the default function as follows:
+By default, the designer created code will call into the default function as follows:

     int CALLBACK_FUNCTION exampleListRenderFn(RuntimeMenuItem* item, uint8_t row, RenderFnMode mode, char* buffer, int bufferSize) {
         switch(mode) {